ENCCS/vasp-best-practices/content/cd_Si_relax.md

 ### Calculation

-The input files are ready for the atom relaxation, so the job can be directly submitted (Tetralith)
+The input files are ready for the atom relaxation, so the job can be directly submitted

     sbatch run.sh

-or running interactively (MeluXina)

-    srun --hint=nomultithread -n 8 vasp_std

 Check the progress of the relaxation by e.g.